-- 15. No.

-- 16. No.

-- 17. A permission granted under Regulation 5J of the PI Regulations may specify conditions or requirements to be complied with by the holder of the permission.
+17. A permission granted under Regulation 5J of the PI Regulations may specify conditions or requirements to be complied with by the holder of the permission.
 Permit requirements for chemicals in Parts 3 and 4 of Schedule 11 include the annual reporting of chemical shipments covered by the permit for the previous calendar year.
 If the holder of any permission fails to comply with a condition or requirement the Minister may revoke the permission.

-- 18. For Part 2 and 3 chemicals, the recipient facility will require an operational permit under the Chemical Weapons (Prohibition) Act 1994 (the "Act"), if certain activity thresholds for those chemicals are exceeded.
-However, the requirements for operational permits as specified under the Act are not linked to the timing of imports. - 19.
-Not applicable.
+18. For Part 2 and 3 chemicals, the recipient facility will require an operational permit under the Chemical Weapons (Prohibition) Act 1994 if certain activity thresholds for those chemicals are exceeded.
+However, the requirements for operational permits as specified under the Act are not linked to the timing of imports.